Research and Development Tax Credit

 Q: Which tax credits are transferable/nonrefundable and what is the process?

 A: Tax credits issued for tax years 2003 - 2008 are transferable/nonrefundable and can be carried forward for 10 years or the credits can be sold for no less than $0.75 per credit.
 In order to transfer the credits, the owner must complete a sale of credits application, a signed purchase agreement (signed by both the seller and owner).
 Upon approval, a new certification letter will be issued to the original owner of the credits.

-- Complete the application online and submit the fee and additional required documentation for type of business either online or by mail.
+- Complete the application online and submit the fee and additional required documentation for type of business by mail.

 - LED reviews application.

 - Business notified of approval or denial and Louisiana Department of Revenue is notified.